-The sea, the sand, the 361 days of sunshine each year — there’s a lot to love about The Sunshine City also known as St. Petersburg, Florida.
+The sea, the sand, the 361 days of sunshine each year — there’s a lot of things to see in St Petersburg FL, also known as the Sunshine City.
 This vibrant city offers something for everyone, from the sports fanatic to the art aficionado to the newcomer looking for community and the best city living has to offer.
 And in the heart of it all, you’ll find Downtown St. Petersburg.

 Low key days and exciting nights